-The unit's automatic reset low pressure switch (S87) is factory-wired into the defrost board on the LO-PS terminals.
-When the low pressure switch trips, the defrost board will cycle off the compressor, and the strike counter in the board will count one strike.
-The low pressure switch is ignored under the following conditions:
+Low pressure switch (S87) is factory wired into the defrost board LO-PS terminals.
+When (S87) trips, the defrost board will cycle off the compressor and the strike counter in the board will count one strike.

+(S87) is ignored during certain conditions:

-- during the defrost cycle and 90 seconds after the termination of defrost - when the average ambient sensor temperature is below 15° F (-9°C) - for 90 seconds following the start up of the compressor - during "test" mode
+- During the defrost cycle and 90 seconds after the termination of defrost - When the average ambient sensor temperature is below 15 F (-9) - For 90 seconds following the start up of the compressor - During "Test" mode